49 years ago - Lex Luthor is born the son of Lionel Luthor, wealthy industrialist.

 4 years ago - 45-year-old Lex's clone rapidly ages.
 He stages his own return, claiming Cadmus was holding him.
 Has Mercy Graves brought out of her coma and gives her a weaponized cybornetic arm.
 He rebuilds Metropolis after the attack by Doomsday, using this as the platform for his presidential campaign.
 He wins the election and is elected president.

 3 years ago - 46-year-old Lex uses experimental technology to redirect an earthquake to hit Gotham and cuts it off from relief so that he can declare it a national disaster zone and repair it, strengthening his presidential platform.
 He secretly forms the Injustice Gang to battle the Watchtower, using a second team to nearly defeat them.

 2 years ago - 47-year-old Lex attempts to frame Bruce Wayne for murder in retaliation for his speaking out against his response to Gotham.
-He hires David Cain to kill him, but Cain retreats when he is defeated by Cassandra Cain.
+He hires David Cain & Danton Black to kill him, but Cain retreats when he is defeated by Cassandra Cain.
 He diverts a meteor to nearly strike the planet, framing Superman.
-He is exposed by Superman and Batman, and attacks them with his battlesuit, losing the presidency.
+He is exposed by Superman and Batman with the help of the global-monitering of Winslow Schott, and attacks them with his battlesuit, losing the presidency.

 now - 49-year-old Lex is comissioned by the government to extract data from the Brainiac nanomodules.

 Lex Luthor is one of the single most recognizable villains in comics.
 So much so that he's actually become a bit of a cliche; even people that aren't fans of superheros (they exist, I've met them) will immediately recognize him.
 Most bad guys will have their stories change wildly over the years as they are redesigned to serve the characters they battle, Lex has been around and been at the forefront of the story for SO long he actually has more than one fully-formed comic identity.